ejm714/scipy_proceedings/papers/emily_dorne/main.md

 Despite the severe consequences of HABs, existing monitoring tools and methods are often insufficient.
 Traditional approaches, such as manual water sampling and laboratory analysis, are time-consuming, labor-intensive, and provide only localized snapshots of water quality.

 Existing satellite-based monitoring tools offer broad coverage but fall short of the spatial resolution needed for small inland water bodies.
 Most are aimed at monitoring blooms in the ocean, which are larger and slower moving.
-Many of the leading satellite-based methods for cyanobacteria detection rely on the [Ocean and Land Colour Instrument](https://oceancolor.gsfc.nasa.gov/about/projects/cyan/) on Sentinel-3 [@doi:10.3390/rs13214347] to approximate chlorphyll absorption.
+Many of the leading satellite-based methods for cyanobacteria detection rely on the [Ocean and Land Colour Instrument](https://oceancolor.gsfc.nasa.gov/about/projects/cyan/) on Sentinel-3 to measure chlorophyll absorption [@doi:10.3390/rs13214347].
 However, the 300m resolution of Sentinel-3 is too coarse to pick up many inland water bodies and therefore is not able to provide the data needed for effective early warning and rapid response to HAB outbreaks in lakes, reservoirs, and rivers.
-In addition, chlorphyll is an imperfect proxy for cyanobacteria as all types of algae contain chlorophyll-a, including non-harmful blooms [@chlorophyll].
+In addition, chlorophyll is an imperfect proxy for cyanobacteria as all types of algae contain chlorophyll-a, including non-harmful blooms [@chlorophyll].

 :::{figure} resolution_sentinel_2.webp
 :label: fig:10m